 A built-in 100-pint dehumidifier offers moisture and humidity controls if you need them.
 It adds a lot more value in places where humidity is high.
-It might also be useful if you install the unit in a much smaller space than intended, but if you have a large home, it might be worth it considering one of the best central air conditioners.
+It might also be useful if you install the unit in a much smaller space than intended, but if you have a large home, it might be worth it considering it is one of the best central air conditioners.
 Compared to the other air conditioners on the list, the hOmeLabs unit is one of the most expensive.
-Even so, it’s the best AC option if you want energy efficient cooling for a decent-sized area and don’t like traditional window-mounted units.
-If you want to dry a room on the other hand, the best drying fan will help.
+Even so, it’s the best AC option if you want energy-efficient cooling for a decent-sized area and doesn’t like traditional window-mounted units.
+If you want to dry a room, on the other hand, the best drying fan will help.

 Award: HONORABLE MENTION

 WHY WE LIKE IT: We chose the SereneLife 8,000 BTU Portable Air Conditioner for honorable mention because it offers a lot of the same excellent features as the top pick, albeit at a more affordable price.

 Read Full Review: SereneLife 12000 BTU Portable Air Conditioner Review

 Like our top pick, the SereneLife 8,000 BTU Portable Air Conditioner is a standing unit at 32 inches tall.
 It also has wheels so you can roll it from room to room.
 It still needs to sit close to a window and comes with a window plate and exhaust vent to expel warm air.
 SereneLife claims the unit can circulate cool air around an area of up to 225 square feet.
 That’s a decent-sized area for a portable unit.
 It has three operating modes, including a standard AC cooling mode and a fan-only mode.
 The third is a dehumidifier which will remove moisture and humidity.
 It does come with a remote, but there is a touch-button control panel on the top with a digital LED readout display, as well.